 - Students will be able to understand the Structure of project Methodology. - Students will understand the objectives of project. - Students will gain knowledge about the Data analysis and interpretation..

-CO NUMBER CO STATEMENT KNOWLEDGE LEVEL CO1 Compute the Structure of Dissertation. КЗ

-CO3 Summarize the Review of literature-sampling.
+CO NUMBER CO STATEMENT KNOWLEDGE LEVEL CO1 Compute the Structure of Dissertation. К3 CO2 Describe the role of project problems .
+K1 CO3 Summarize the Review of literature-sampling.
 K2 CO4 Examine Data analysis and interpretation-trend analysis.
-K4 CO5 Estimate the project report writing.
-K5
+K4